amathsow/amathsow.github.io/_pages/home.md

 ---

 After graduated in Electronic and Telecommunications Engineering, I worked for 3 years part time  as a 3G and 4G radio engineer at Huawei
 Techologies.
-At the same time, I was involved in entrepreneurship, which allowed me to set up two startups in the field of health <a href="https://solve.mit.edu/challenges/work-of-the-future/solutions/5380"> karangue </a> and in agriculture  <a href="https://bayseddo.com/"> bayseddo </a>.
+At the same time, I was involved in entrepreneurship, which allowed me to set up two startups in the field of health <a href="https://solve.mit.edu/challenges/work-of-the-future/solutions/5380"> karangue </a> and in agriculture  <a href="https://bayseddo.com/"> Bayseddo </a>.
 During this entrepreneurial period I had won a lot of prizes:

 _ codecamp emerginov 2016

 _ Orange developper challenge 2017

-_ Startup Acceleration at Nest'up <a href="https://nestup.com.com/"> **Nest'up** </a>  in Belgium
+_ Startup Acceleration at <a href="https://nestup.com.com/"> **Nest'up** </a>  in Belgium

 _ <a href="https://vivatechnology.com/"> **vivatech** </a> prize Paris and travel partnership with Orange Sillicon Valley